simosika/DOC007-reference-of-the-product-line/Setting-up-focus.md

-# How to establish your own Focus production line
+# How to establish your own software production line

+VERSION: FOCUS

 **Table of Contents**
 - [Introduction](#introduction)